swisscatplus/EM_onrobot/installation_procedure/README.md

 2) 'sh 2_install_docker.sh'
 	-> you should get a "Hello from Docker! ..." message, showing that the installation worked
 3) 'sh 3_build_docker.sh'
-	-> must be executed where the Dockerfile is # maybe use DockerHub, so only a pull would be required instead of fully building the image
+	-> must be executed where the Dockerfile is
 4) 'sh 4_run_docker.sh'
-	-> starts an interactive session # maybe -it not required when deploying overall
+	-> starts an interactive session # if you want to have access to the terminal, useful to check the installation

-Then, in the container you should be inside the git folder created.

-5) 'sh run_vision_cam.sh'
-	-> sources, builds and runs the ros2 application